jordan-public/circuit-breaker-token/README.md

 Circuit Breaker Token is a wrapped token implementation that introduces a **progressive time-delayed liquidation mechanism** to protect users from instant liquidations in DeFi lending protocols.
 By enforcing a mandatory cooldown period followed by a gradual liquidation window, users gain time to react and potentially save their positions, while still ensuring that legitimately unhealthy positions can eventually be liquidated.

-The implementation is **generic and can wrap any ERC20 token** - examples include cWETH (wrapped WETH), cUSDC (wrapped USDC), cDAI (wrapped DAI), etc. The "c" prefix stands for "circuit breaker."
+The implementation is **generic and can wrap any ERC20 token** - examples include cWBTC (wrapped WBTC), cUSDC (wrapped USDC), cDAI (wrapped DAI), etc. The "c" prefix stands for "circuit breaker."

 ### Key Features